 11. Third party websites.

 11.1 Our website includes hyperlinks to, and details of, third party websites.

 11.2 We have no control over, and are not responsible for, the privacy policies and practices of third parties.

 13. Our details

 13.1 This website is owned and operated by the Contemporary Visual Arts Network (CVAN)

-13.2 CVAN is a subsidiary of BALTIC Flour Mills Visual Arts Trust, incorporated in England and Wales,
+13.2 CVAN is led and overseen by BALTIC Flour Mills Visual Arts Trust, incorporated in England and Wales,

 company limited by guarantee, No: 3589539 | Registered Charity No: 1076251

 13.3 Our principal place of business is at BALTIC Centre for Contemporary Art, South Shore Road, Gateshead.
 NE8 3BA

 (a) by post, to the postal address given above;